Risk Management and EHS for Rental Equipment Companies

-A safety management system such as the one from ComplianceQuest can help automate equipment risk management right from identifying the risk factors to setting risk scores, manage training, documentation, equipment maintenance, audit, and much more.
+A safety management system such as the one from ComplianceQuest can help automate equipment risk management right from identifying the risk factors to setting risk scores, managing training, documentation, equipment maintenance, audit, and much more.

 It can also empower employees to record observations and near misses and perform further root cause analysis and CAPA based on the risk level.
 In case of an incident, it can help with regulatory submissions by providing access to all the relevant records easily.

 Ensuring employee wellness and safety is important not only from a compliance point of view, but also to improve employee engagement, productivity and to accelerate growth.
 For the rental business, it is also a matter of reputation and revenues as well as preventing accidents that can lead to unnecessary litigation and penalties.
 ComplianceQuest EHS, built on the Salesforce platform, offers a customizable, scalable, and flexible risk management solution that can enable automating all aspects of equipment rentals – from the condition of the equipment to its periodic maintenance, training of employees and end-users, document management, and so on.